- ELECTRONIC FUNDS TRANSFER

 down.
 You could lose all the money in your account (plus

-you tell us within two (2) business days, you can lose no
+tell us within two (2) business days after you learn of the

 14. Errors and Questions.

 telephone us at (719) 471-4682, 8 a.m.-5 p.m.
 (Mountain

 Time), Monday through Friday, or write us at: